jwodder/versioningit/README.rst

 Options
 -------

--n, --next-version      Instead of printing the current version of the project,
+-n, --next-version      *(New in version 0.3.0)* Instead of printing the
-                        print the value of the next release version as computed by the ``next-version`` step
+                        current version of the project, print the value of the next release version as computed by the ``next-version`` step

 --traceback             Normally, any library errors are shown as just the
                         error message.
 Specify this option to show the